Residential Alcohol Rehab Treatment Explained

 Call our admissions line 24 hours a day to get help.

 What Happens in Residential Addiction Rehab?

-Every journey through addiction and recovery is unique, and one person’s experience of residential alcohol addiction rehab will never be exactly the same as another’s.
+Every journey through addiction and recovery is unique.
 Treatment needs to be highly personalised to reflect the very personal nature of addiction and the circumstances and events which lead up to it.
 However, some commonalities may be found across the majority of residential alcohol addiction treatment programmes.

-No addiction treatment can hope to be successful if the addict continues to abuse their substance/s of choice, and alcohol addiction treatment is certainly no different in this regard.
-Detox is considered a vital early stage of treatment, as cleansing the addict’s system of alcohol (and any other substances of abuse) tackles the immediate pressures of alcohol dependence and ensures a state of sobriety within which the addict in treatment can engage fully with therapy and other components of their treatment plan.
+No addiction treatment can hope to be successful if the abuse of the substance/s of choice continues, and alcohol addiction treatment is certainly no different.
+Detox is considered a vital early stage of treatment, as cleansing the system of alcohol (and any other substances of abuse) tackles the immediate pressures of alcohol dependence and ensures a state of sobriety within which the person can engage fully with therapy and other components of the treatment plan.

 During detox, alcohol withdrawal syndrome may manifest.
-Alcohol withdrawal is an especially unpleasant and dangerous condition, with symptoms potentially manifesting which could kill the addict, and therefore in rehab withdrawal is constantly monitored and managed by trained experts who will be able to intervene if troubling symptoms manifest (and who will be able to prescribe various medications to counter the worst effects of some of those symptoms).
+This is an especially complicated condition which may be dangerous if not handled properly.
+In rehab withdrawal is constantly monitored and managed by trained experts who will be able to intervene if troubling symptoms manifest.
+They are able to prescribe various medications to counter the worst effects of some of those symptoms.